-Volunteering: why it’s good for teenagers with additional needs
+Volunteering: why it’s good for teenagers with disability, autism or other additional needs

-As your child with disability, autism spectrum disorder (ASD) or other additional needs moves through the teenage years, you and your child might start to think about future work.
+As your child with disability, autism or other additional needs moves through the teenage years, you and your child might start to think about future work.

 Volunteering can be a great way for your child to prepare for work.
 It can help your child:

 - find out what sort of work interests them

 - build workplace skills like teamwork and punctuality

 - gain confidence in the workplace and their own abilities

 - build a resumé – your child could ask for a certificate of involvement to put in their work folder